 Nick Nigro is the founder of Atlas Public Policy.
 Nick brings a data-driven approach to the public policy field through the greater use of new technology.
 He is a nationally-known expert on alternative fuel vehicle financing, policy, and technology.
 He has led the development of several complex financial and policy analysis tools, convened large groups of diverse stakeholders nationwide, is a frequent public speaker on advanced vehicle technology and other transportation-related energy and environmental issues, and has expert knowledge in web and other computer-related technology.
 With Atlas, Nick has been working with public agencies, large industries, and advocacy organizations to collect and analyze data from across the internet to inform organizational strategy and create, deploy, and evaluate innovative programs.

-Prior to creating Atlas in early 2015, I was the Senior Manager of Transportation Initiatives at the Center for Climate and Energy Solutions (C2ES), where I developed C2ES’s strategy to save oil and reduce greenhouse gases from the transportation sector.
-I led two multi-year initiatives focused on innovative business models and state policy frameworks to accelerate the deployment low-carbon vehicles.
+Before creating Atlas in early 2015, Nick was the Senior Manager of Transportation Initiatives at the Center for Climate and Energy Solutions, where he developed C2ES’s strategy to save oil and reduce greenhouse gases from the transportation sector.
+He led two multi-year initiatives focused on innovative business models and state policy frameworks to accelerate the deployment low-carbon vehicles.
 While at C2ES, Nick wrote 14 reports on private finance, electric vehicles, lifecycle emissions from vehicle and fuels, federal transportation legislation, ridesharing, and related topics.
 He also managed a comprehensive report on reducing greenhouse gas emissions from U.S. transportation.

-I hold a Master of Public Policy from the University of California Berkeley’s Goldman School of Public Policy and a Bachelor of Science in Electrical and Computer Engineering from Worcester Polytechnic Institute.
+Nick holds a Master of Public Policy from the University of California Berkeley’s Goldman School of Public Policy and a Bachelor of Science in Electrical and Computer Engineering from Worcester Polytechnic Institute.